Best Supplements for Improved Gut Health

 Top picks by evidence

-Across 3 review studies, all reported beneficial effects of Lactobacillus rhamnosus on gut health, with effect sizes ranging from small to moderate (2 moderate, 1 small).
-None of the studies reported statistical significance or specific doses.
-The evidence is derived from animal and aquaculture populations, not human clinical trials.
+Across 5 review studies, all reported beneficial effects of Lactobacillus acidophilus L-92 on gut health, with effect sizes ranging from small to moderate (3 moderate, 2 small).
+The predominant effect size is moderate.
+No consistent dose range or study duration was reported across the studies.
+The evidence is derived from reviews covering animals, pets, and fermented food contexts, not human clinical trials.

 - Very low evidence6 studies

-- Very lowLactobacillus fermentum HA-179Across 3 studies, all reported beneficial effects of Lactobacillus fermentum HA-179 on gut health, with effect sizes ranging from small to moderate.
-No statistically significant findings were reported, and the evidence is derived entirely from reviews without original trial data.
-No specific dose range or population was consistently studied.3 beneficial3 studies
+- Very lowLactobacillus fermentum HA-179Across 3 review papers, all reported beneficial effects on gut health, with effect sizes ranging from small to moderate (predominantly small).
+No original clinical trials were included; the evidence is entirely from literature reviews, and no dose, duration, or population data were available.
+The only specific finding was from a review noting increased fecal lactobacilli and bifidobacteria and reduced clostridia and enterobacteria.3 beneficial3 studies